 RISC-V (pronounced “risk-five”) is an instruction set architecture (ISA) that was originally designed to support computer architecture research and education and is now set become a standard open architecture for industry implementations under the governance of the RISC-V Foundation.
 RISC-V was originally developed in the Computer Science Division of the EECS Department at the University of California, Berkeley.

-With its strong tooling support, growing ecosystem as well as very low barriers of adoption, RISC-V is very well positioned to replace many of the non-standard, proprietary cores still present in the industry today, allowing companies to offload the cost of developing and supporting custom toolchains and isolated ecosystems by utilising an open standard.
+With its strong tooling support, growing ecosystem as well as very low barriers of adoption, RISC-V is very well positioned to replace many of the non-standard, proprietary cores still present in the industry today, allowing companies to offload the cost of developing and supporting custom toolchains and isolated ecosystems by utilizing an open standard.